• Home

 Another approach the parent group could have taken is to say, “We’re concerned about the under-representation of racial minorities in the current U.S. history textbook, and we would like teachers to show alternatives.”
 For example, the parent group and school committee could consider supplementing the history textbook with a packet of articles about minorities, or add mandatory units on slavery, or offer a different course about minorities in America.

 This is an interest rather than a position.
-This states the specific problem, rather than a symptom (another way to think of a position).
-By articulating one’s exact interest (or need), it offers both/all parties in conflict to look for other alternatives, not just debating a specific (and narrow) solution.
+This states the specific problem, rather than a symptom.
+(A symptom is often just another way to describe a Position/Want.)
+By articulating one’s exact Interest/Need, it offers both/all parties in conflict to look for other alternatives, not just debating a specific (and narrow) solution.
 This allows both sides to be firm and clear about their goals without dismissing potential solutions.

 This strategy also points out the necessity of creativity in negotiation skills.
 By expressing one’s needs, it switches the dialogue from arguing to brainstorming together solutions which allow both sides to reach consensus.
 Instead of Nothing else! to What else?

-The difference between a want vs a need in your own negotiation will vary, but here’s a short list of words or attributes which might help you understand the difference so you can define your own.
+The difference between interests versus positions in your own negotiation will vary, but here’s a short list of words or attributes which might help you understand the difference so you can define your own.

 • A nice to have